TheMindVirus/roscos/README.md

    - This is as of 2021 with VS2019, compilation experiences may differ.
  * A known side-effect of installing this driver on a Raspberry Pi 4 running WoR is that the Start Menu will \
    fail to appear.
 This is normal, because this Render Driver is now receiving some of the draw calls for it.
- * A lot more further development especially by Microsoft and Raspberry Pi Engineers as well as Engineers \
+ * A lot more further development is required, especially by Microsoft and Raspberry Pi Engineers as well as Engineers \
    and Professional Developers from the Community.
 I hope this is of some help to you all.

 ![highperformance](https://github.com/themindvirus/roscos/blob/roskmd-dev/highperformance.png)